sajal2692/sajalsharma-v1/about.md

 Check out my [portfolio](/portfolio) to see iPython notebooks and Github repos for some of the projects I've worked on.

 And that's about it!
-Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sajals) or get in touch, if you want to discuss opportunities, collaboration, consulting or have a heated debate about the best coffee in India.
+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sajals) or get in touch if you want to discuss opportunities, collaboration, consulting or have a heated debate about the best coffee in India.
 I'm always happy to chat!

 You can find a contact form on the homepage, or send an email directly to <a href="mailto:contact@sajalsharma.com">contact@sajalsharma.com</a>.